BrkRaw/brkraw/README.md

 - If you experience any other issue, please use 'issue' tab in Github to report.
 (such as the function to printing out dataset summary)
 - The issues with higher priority which planned to be patched near future.
+    - Multi-slices Localizer is currently not supported.
+    - Multi-echos MSME and RARE were not compatible at current version.
     - If the dataset contains MR Spectroscopy, some method does not work correctly (such as the function of printing out dataset summary)
     - In bids_converter, it does not create a modality-specific JSON file